Luis Vernet

-Luis Vernet (born Louis Vernet; March 6, 1791 – January 17, 1871) was a merchant from Hamburg of Huguenot descent.
+Luis Vernet (born Louis Élie Vernet; March 6, 1791 – January 17, 1871) was a merchant from Hamburg of Huguenot descent.
 Vernet established a settlement on East Falkland in 1828, after first seeking approval from both the British and Argentine authorities.
 As such, Vernet is a controversial figure in the history of the Falkland Islands sovereignty dispute.

 Biography

 Vernet was born in Hamburg but later claimed a French birthplace in his effort to have the French Government intercede with the British Government on his behalf.
 As a result, some sources refer to him a native of Hamburg, while others refer to him as French born.

 Vernet variously referred to himself as Ludwig, Louis, Lewis or Luis depending on the language he was using.
 He was multilingual, being fluent in German, French, English and Spanish.

 Family background

 Elias Luis Vernet (Vernet and Louis Elie) was born on 6 March 1791 in Hamburg.
 His ancestors were Huguenots, probably from Avignon, who settled first in Belgium and then Hamburg.
 His parents were the tobacco and tea merchant Jacques Vernet (1730–1813) and Maria Vernet.
 He had three brothers, Peter Alexander, Emilio and Federico.

 At the age of 14, in 1805, he was appointed by his father to a trading company and sent to Philadelphia.
 There he joined the trading house of Krumbhaar, staying with Lewis Krumbhaar, who became a father figure.
 He became a merchant travelling to Portugal, Brazil and Hamburg.